Pealie/Thin-Pod-Hackster.io/README.md

 Unplanned downtime is expensive — and avoidable.
 A low‑cost vibration node that can be deployed quickly helps:

 - catch imbalance / looseness / misalignment early
-- trend bearing wear before it becomes a “stop the line” event
+- trend bearing wear before it becomes a 'stop the line' event
 - reduce waste by extending machine life and preventing catastrophic failures
 - cut energy use from poorly aligned or degrading machinery (often a hidden cost)